 Signing off…

-Live transcriptions is a feature useful to both students and professionals.
+Recording audio with the Transcripts in Notes is useful to both students and professionals.
 If you’re a student, you can use it to record lessons and transcribe for future use and revision.
 That way, you wouldn’t need to worry about missing out on important parts.

 Similarly, if you’re a professional, you can also take advantage of the feature, especially during meetings, interviews, or brainstorming sessions.
 With it, you can have a precise record of everything discussed in a meeting, which you can easily review and share.